|| ABOUT THE HOWARDS ||

 We were both born and raised in the Dallas area.
 After me teaching and Jay being on staff as a worship leader at The Village Church in Flower Mound, we made the decision in the summer of 2014 to move out to Orange County to serve alongside a church plant (you can read more about our decision in this post).

 We now attend and serve at a church plant in Costa Mesa.
 We’ve both become deacons, we lead a community group, Jay is a worship leader, and I lead the Connect team.
 It’s often taxing to do as much as we do, but there’s so much joy in doing what God has equipped you and called you to do!
-Besides the OC being a vastly more expensive town to live in and the weird traffic lights to get onto the highway, we’re absolutely loving our new Californian lifestyle and have no plans to leave anytime soon!
+Besides the OC being a vastly more expensive town to live in and the weird traffic lights to get onto the highway (be sure to check out our funny “How To Be Californian” video!), we’re absolutely loving our new Californian lifestyle and have no plans to leave!